Do you know Article 14 of the Japanese Nationality Law?

 The Actual Situation of Nationality Selection in Japan

-The Minister of Justice can demand in writing that a person selects a nationality (Article 15, Paragraph 1), and if the person does not make a choice after the demand, they will lose their Japanese nationality (Article 15, Paragraph 3).
-However, it has been reported that no demand has ever been made, and no one has ever lost Japanese nationality as a result of a demand.*
+The Nationality Act stipulates that the Minister of Justice may issue a written demand for nationality selection (Article 15, Paragraph 1), and that failure to select after such a demand results in loss of Japanese nationality (Article 15, Paragraph 3).
+Consequently, many individuals harbour concerns about potential deprivation of nationality.
+However, in practice, it has been reported that no such demand has ever been issued, and not a single person has lost Japanese nationality as a result of such a demand*.

 *Source: Japan Federation of Bar Associations “Easy-to-understand Nationality Act Q&A: A pamphlet to understand the overall picture of Japan’s nationality system,” June 2024